99.9%

 that’s been tough.
 Because I thought that would

+be us.”
 In a Memorial Day weekend conversation

 with the team’s flagship station, Mozeliak said: